 The trouble is that over the years these free trial periods have varied greatly.
 From 3 days to 90 days is a big difference.

 How long do you need to see whether the platform is right for you?

-In two weeks you might just be able to get to grips with the theme and test a few features and apps.
+In a few days you might just be able to get to grips with the theme and test a few features and apps.
 Then you have to make a definite decision.

 Surely, it would be much better to sign up for a 30, 60 or 90-day trial and check it out thoroughly before you move to a paid version.

 But there is some confusion over what’s possible.

 So, are the “rumours” of lengthy Shopify trials true or a myth?
 And could you be scammed?